Manorama09/Optima/README.md

 #### Everyone benefits from this free application as while the customer remains safe at home and seamlessly uses Optima for his/her shopping needs, the shop owner gets free analytics that could boost sales and help them benefit in these tough times, while being able to monitor the customer’s requirements.

+## Drive Link to the apk

+https://drive.google.com/file/d/1J-enhpV9s-fyGsU1hrvZCy5lC4zAzhgi/view?usp=drivesdk

 ## Technical Stack Used

 1. Flutter Framework - App development on Android Studio and VS Code.
-Functionality aided by select pub Dev packages.
+Functionality aided by select pub dev packages.
 2. Firebase backend - Realtime database for inventory, firebase storage for graphs.
 3. IBM services- Watson Chatbot and Visual Recognition services

-## Drive Link to the apk

-https://drive.google.com/file/d/1J-enhpV9s-fyGsU1hrvZCy5lC4zAzhgi/view?usp=drivesdk

 ## Team Members